« go back

 May 11, 2025

-The cold weather and high winds have finally started to pass, and the forecast includes sun and maybe temps up to 70 degrees.
+The cold weather and high winds have maybe started to pass, and the forecast includes sun and maybe temps up to 70 degrees.
 The walleye bite will definitely improve this week along with the water temperatures.
 The big crappies were biting well yesterday, and that should continue for the next week or so, if we have fishable days.
 The northen pike have been feeding agressively on everything.

 May 9, 2026 - Minnesota Walleye Opening Day

 The MN Walleye Opener provided us with some real challenging fishing conditions this year, with very cold temperatures and 25 mph winds all day.
 The surface water temperatures on Woman Lake have been in the 46-47 degree range all week, so the walleyes have not been very active as yet.
 A few warm, sunny days are probably needed to jump start the good walleye bite.
 We did manage to catch a few keeper walleyes, the largest being a nice 23 incher, along with a batch of northern pike and a bowfin.
 I will post a few fish photos on the "Catch Photos" sections of this website.
 We caught our fish on live bait rigs with shiner minnows or Rapala crankbaits, along shoreline sand breaks.
+The crappies have started to get active in the deeper waters of Otter Bay.

 May 6, 2026